WLFJ/Shellpider/README.md

 # Usage

 First rename `mailit.example.sh` to `mailit.sh`, edit it with necessary info.
+And also for shell-spider.sh, add both sender and receiver email address.

 Then run following command make sure you can receieve email from script(due to your internet connection, it may take time. ):